GSA/Challenge_gov/docs/cloud_gov.md

 The app will run database migrations and seeds when booting.
 Background tasks are processed with Quantum and do not require any additional running processes

+## Proxy

+This app expects the configuration of an egress proxy.
+The configuration is managed locally with a sidecar as well as through the deployment of an egress proxy application configured in the platform codebase https://github.com/GSA/Challenge_platform

 ## SSH

 Disable SSH for any sensitive environment when not in use.
 This can be done through the cloud.gov web interface.